RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 spring.datasource.password=mysecretpassword
 spring.datasource.driver-class-name=org.postgresql.Driver

-inventory.ribbon.listOfServers=inventory-quarkus.inventory.svc.cluster.local:8080
+inventory.ribbon.listOfServers=inventory-quarkus.userXX-inventory.svc.cluster.local:8080
 ~~~

 >**NOTE:**: The `application-openshift.properties` does not have all values of `application-default.properties`, that is because on the values that need to change has to be specified here.
 Spring will fall back to `application-default.properties` for the other values.
+You should replace your username with `userXX` in `inventory.ribbon.listOfServers`.

 ####17.
 Build and Deploy